Remna0w0/SlytaDX/README.md

 * `tourney link.txt`
 * `arena ID.txt`

-> **⚠️ SECURITY WARNING:** These files contain sensitive authentication tokens. **NEVER** commit these files to GitHub.
+> **⚠️ SECURITY WARNING:** Some of these files (tokens, secrets) contain sensitive authentication information. **NEVER** commit these files to GitHub.
 Ensure they are included in your `.gitignore` file before pushing your code.

 ## Commands